 Spanish Roja is a popular Rocambol Hardneck.
 It’s flavor is superb, full-bodied, rich and sweet.
 The garlic heat index is: moderate-to-hot heat.
-The cloves are easy to peel making it a favorite for chefs and cooks.
-Bulbs are 2" - 3" and larger and average 8-10 cloves.
-The wrappers that cover the bulb can be cream on the outside and deep purple closer to the cloves.
-The local restaurants in our area demand this variety because they find the flavor to be “true garlic”.
+The cloves typically large and are easy to peel making it a favorite for chefs and cooks.
+Bulbs are 2" - 3+" and larger and average 8-10 cloves.
+The wrappers that cover the bulb can be cream-colored on the outside and deep purple-magenta colored closer to the cloves.
+The local restaurants in our area demand this variety because of its easy-to-peel cloves and outstanding rich garlic flavor.

-From a grower's perspective, the leaves of the Spanish Roja are broader as compared to a Porcelain.
-The overall height of the plant is shorter as well.
-Plants in our region typically grows to 12-18" tall with a spread to 6-9" wide.
+During the growing season, the Spanish Roja plants are shorter and have broader leaves as compared to other garlic plants such as Porcelains.
+Plants in our region typically grows to 12-18" tall.
 This garlic produces a dark green plant with healthy leaves, and is a very good survivor.
 Spanish Roja garlic often produces garlic scapes later than Porcelains.

 Spanish Roja is a garlic planted in the fall, soon after the first frost and a few weeks before the first hard frost.
 The seed garlic bulbs should be taken apart into separate cloves not long before planting.
 Hardneck garlic requires vernalization (exposure to a period of cold temperatures) before or after planting.
 Plant cloves two inches deep, the pointed side up.
 Garlic does best with a loose soil with very good drainage and a pH of 7.0 optimum.
 Plant in an area with full sun exposure.